 Evidence 2: Oral proficiency tests conducted and rated by certified ACTFL OPI tester to 19 students taking KOR 402 (Spring 2011).

-Evidence 3: Oral proficiency tests conducted and rated by certified ACTFL OPI testers (During the 2010-2011 AY, Korean Language Flagship Center had 7 faculty with Oral proficiency interview (OPI) training.
+Evidence 3: Oral proficiency tests conducted and rated by certified ACTFL OPI testers (During the AY 2011-2012, Korean Language Flagship Center had 7 faculty with Oral proficiency interview (OPI) training.
 One of them is a certified ACTFL OPI tester.
-All the students in the Flagship program were interviewed by the Flagship faculty members.
+All the students in the Flagship program were interviewed by the Flagship faculty members on a regular basis.

 Ad hoc faculty group